ajitagupta/howtoacethebehavioralinterview/README.md

 Another traditional question is regarding your mid-term and long-term goals.
 Where do you see yourself five years down the line?
 The more that you look upon the potential job as an opportunity to perform well and then move ahead, the better you will do the job from day one.
 ## II) The company and the work
 ### 0. Aptitide Test
 Some companies like to evaluate a person's intellect and confidence.
-To this end they refer to online quantitative or language tests before the actual in-person interview.
-Sometimes they also analyze your overall personality, habits and preferences.
-Do these sincerely and you will start off on the right foot.
+To this end they refer to online quantitative or language tests.
+Sometimes they also analyze your overall personality, traits and preferences.
+Do these tests sincerely and you will start off on the right foot in the actual in-person interview.
 ### 1. Investigate your industry
 Your motivation to work for the company you have applied to must be crisp and clear.
 You should also have a convincing reason on why you are planning on leaving your current company.
 Sample reasons are career progression, career change, attractive company portfolio and higher exposure.